Background Check in Germany: What Employers Need to Know in 2026

 What does a background check cost?

-Manual checks by private investigators cost €450–1,200 per candidate and take 5–10 business days.
+Manual checks by private investigators cost €450–€1,200 per candidate and take 5–10 working days.
 Automated platforms deliver comparable results in minutes.

 What does a bad hire cost?

-According to Kienbaum Management Consultants, the total cost of a bad hire in a leadership role is 1.5 to 3 times the annual salary.
-At an annual salary of €150,000, that means up to €450,000 in damage.
+According to Kienbaum Management Consultants, the total cost of a bad hire in a management role is 1.5 to 3 times the annual salary.
+With an annual salary of €150,000, that means damage of up to €450,000.

 Conclusion